-- Install and maintain sediment erosion controls to maintain the restored stream channel and prevent excess sediment discharge into the stream system; - iv.
-Revegetate the riparian area (100-foot buffer adjacent to the stream channel) with regional native vegetation of similar native species; - v.
-Best management practices to be applied during implementation of all planned work associated with Site restoration and maintenance. - II.
-A soil/sediment assessment phase to determine the feasibility for soil/sediment reuse, to the extent that existing soil/sediment at the Site will be used for recontouring and/or reestablishment of the stream channel, or, if necessary, for disposal; - III.
-Removal of all infrastructure related to the cannabis cultivation, including the greenhouses, any cannabis green waste, potting soils, and miscellaneous debris from within the stream channel, riparian area, or other areas of the Site where it may be transported into the stream; - IV.
-Removal of all waste and litter from the Site that has the potential to be transported into the stream, including transport due to restoration activities, earthmoving, precipitation runoff or stormwater, and natural stream flow; and - V. An implementation schedule that includes a time schedule for submitting permit applications to all applicable local, state, and federal agencies, and detailed project milestones to fulfill the requirements of this Order. - B. No later than 30-days after approval of the RMP by the San Diego Water Board or its delegated officer, the Discharger shall begin implementation of the RMP in accordance with the implementation schedule. - C. By October 1, 2022, the Discharger shall complete implementation of the RMP. - D. No more than 60-days after full completion of the RMP, the Discharger shall submit an RMP Completion Report for approval by the San Diego Water Board or its delegated officer.
+- Install and maintain sediment erosion controls to maintain the restored stream channel and prevent excess sediment discharge into the stream system, including from the road crossing the stream; - c.
+Revegetate the riparian area (100-foot buffer adjacent to the stream channel), as necessary, with regional native vegetation of similar native species; - d.
+Best management practices to be applied during implementation of all planned work associated with Site restoration and maintenance. - ii.
+A sediment assessment phase shall be included to determine if the sediment eroded and transported into the stream channel from the stream bank and road surface can remain in place without impacting water quality, or, if necessary, require disposal to protect water quality; - iii.
+A vadose zone and shallow groundwater assessment phase shall be included to determine if the pesticides, fertilizers and other amendments used in the cultivation areas and transported into the stream channel have the potential to be discharged into the vadose zone and subsequently impact groundwater quality; - iv.
+Removal of all infrastructure related to the cannabis cultivation, including the greenhouses, any cannabis green waste, potting soils, and miscellaneous debris, from within the stream channel, riparian area, or other areas of the Site where it may be transported into the stream or infiltrate into the vadose zone: - v.
+Removal of all waste and litter from the Site that has the potential to be transported into the stream or infiltrate into the vadose zone, including transport due to restoration activities, earthmoving, precipitation runoff or stormwater, and natural stream flow; and - vi.
+A proposed implementation schedule that includes a proposed time schedule for submitting permit applications to all applicable local, state, and federal agencies, and detailed project milestones to fulfill the requirements of this Order.
+The implementation schedule and time schedule shall be subject to the approval of the Santa Ana Water Board or its delegated officer. - 2.
+No later than 30 days after approval of the RMP by the Santa Ana Water Board or its delegated officer, the Discharger shall begin implementation of the RMP in accordance with the implementation schedule. - 3.
+By March 31, 2023, the Discharger shall complete implementation of the RMP.

+- 4. No more than 60 days after full completion of the RMP, the Discharger shall submit an RMP Completion Report for approval by the Santa Ana Water Board or its delegated officer.
 The Completion Report shall include accurate depictions, documentation, and as-built designs of all completed restoration construction and/or abatement measures included in the approved RMP to demonstrate the RMP has been fully implemented.
-This report shall also include pre- and post-construction photographs taken at each photo point, as depicted on site maps/figures.

-E. Upon completion of the restoration and mitigation measures contained in the RMP, the Discharger shall submit Annual Monitoring Reports by January 31 of each year for at least two years or until the San Diego Water Board or its delegated officer approves a request to discontinue monitoring.
+This report shall also include pre- and post-construction photographs taken at each photo point, as depicted on Site maps/figures. - 5.
+Upon completion of the restoration and mitigation measures contained in the RMP, the Discharger shall submit Annual Monitoring Reports by January 31 of each year for at least 2 years or until the Santa Ana Water Board or its delegated officer approves a request to discontinue monitoring.
 Such a request may be submitted when the approved success criteria in the RMP are met with supporting documentation.
 Each Annual Monitoring Report shall include, at a minimum, a completed inspection checklist, photographs of areas restored, a description of any locations where restoration is failing and/or needs to be corrected to achieve the success criteria.